TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 38/Genesis 38.4.md

 ---

-And she conceived again, and bare a son; and she called his name Onan.
+She conceived again, and bore a son; and she named him Onan.